CIX: Lab is the Chicago Industry Exchange’s fiction feature film development lab hosted by Cinema/Chicago and the Chicago International Film Festival.

-The Chicago Industry Exchange (CIX), hosted by Cinema/Chicago and the Chicago International Film Festival, invites filmmakers with narrative fiction feature films to participate in CIX:Lab.
-CIX:Lab is a year-long creative development program, focused on script development, directing and visualization, and preproduction and pitching, finally culminating in The Pitch in fall 2022, where the filmmakers will pitch their projects in front of a live audience and a panel of industry judges and have private meetings with producers, financiers, and distributors.
-The lab will select a minimum of four projects led by BIPOC, female, and non-binary filmmakers.
+With the goal of spotlighting and supporting high quality work from Chicago and the Midwest, the Chicago Industry Exchange (CIX) invites filmmakers with narrative fiction feature films to participate in its second year-round quarterly development program, focused on script development, directing, producing and pre-production, and pitching, finally culminating in The Pitch in Fall 2023, where the filmmakers will pitch their projects in front of a live audience and a panel of industry judges.

-Submissions are now closed for CIX:Lab, the Chicago Industry Exchange’s fiction feature film development lab, hosted by Cinema/Chicago and the Chicago International Film Festival.
+Submissions are now open for CIX:Lab, the Chicago Industry Exchange’s fiction feature film development lab, hosted by Cinema/Chicago and the Chicago International Film Festival.

 Projects and teams must meet the following criteria:

 - The individual or company submitting material must either own or possess all rights contained within the material.
 If the pitch team is not the owner of the material, they must provide the necessary licenses.

 - Must be a narrative feature in late-stage development.

 - Must have an attached Director and Producer.